 See my review of York Maze at Halloween.

 Lots of different dates – see this York Dungeon Halloween post for details!

 York Dungeon are organising lots of Halloween events, from Trick or Treat Walking Tours, Ghost Cruise on the Ouse, York Dungeons City Bus Tours and Late night openings at York Dungeon.

 There is a spooky woodland trail at Burton Agnes this year.
 You will need to track down clues amidst spooky Halloween scenes of witches, spiders and ghostly figures.
 It runs all of half term from 11am to 4pm.

 Lightwater Valley turns into Frightwater Valley at the end of half term with their ‘Halloween Spooktacular’.
 They say that ‘All manner of creepy ghouls and beasties lurk within the Valley’, so beware!
-If that sounds a bit too scary, it might be a better idea to visit on the 22nd and 23rd as there will be a fireworks display when it gets dark.
+They are also having Fireworks on the 4th of November.

-Although the Forbidden Corner are not running a Halloween themed event, it would make for a great quirky and occasionally spooky day out over half term.
+The Forbidden Corner, it would make for a great quirky and occasionally spooky day out over half term.
 It’s the further away in our list, but a fabulous and magical day out.
 There is a Halloween Quiz running all week and a prizes for finding lost bones within the gardens.
 On Sunday the 29th of October there will be a prize for the best Fancy Dress Costume.

 See my review of Flamingo Land at Halloween.